ASafaeirad/10x/README.md

 # Why Linux is your friend

-Because it lets you to have your own environemnt
+Because it lets you to have your own environment

 ---